MatheusTran/red-flags-v2/README.md

 # red-flags-v2
-This is the revised edition of red flags, a web application based off of the popular card game "red flags" using socket.io
+This is the revised edition of red flags, a web application based off of the popular card game "red flags" using socket.io adn react and firebase

 # where is v1?